MatveyLshkn/Clever_Bank/README.md

 4. Charge percentage (works, when tomcat server is running):
    <br>Regularly, according to a schedule (once every half a minute), program checks whether it is necessary to charge
-   percentage (1% - the value is substituted from the configuration file config.yml) on the remainder bills at the end of the month
+   percentage (1% - the value is substituted from the configuration file config.yml) on the remainder balance at the end of the month